sefffal/Octofitter.jl/docs/src/index.md

 against a wide variety of exoplanet / binary star data.
 You can also use Octofitter from Python using the [Python guide](@ref python).

-The package provides a simple but powerful modelling language which is used to generate efficient, differentiable code.
-You can then plug it into a variety of samplers.
-The package also contains analysis and visualization tools for understanding your results.

 !!! note
-    Octofitter is under active development and is only tested against Julia 1.9+
+    Octofitter is under active development and is only tested with the latest stable julia release (currently 1.10)

 **Supported data:**
 * Fit exoplanet orbits to relative astrometry